EpsilonSolutions/netscaler-command-reference/docs/ca/ca-action/ca-action.md

 ##show ca action

-Displays information about a content adaptation action.
-If no name is specified, this command displays information of all available content adaptation actions.
+Displays information about a content accelerator action.
+If no name is specified, this command displays information of all available content accelerator actions.

 ##Synopsys